Why Workers Keep Dying in Hoppers & Silos

 The frustrating reality is that technology exists to prevent virtually all of these deaths.
 Modern grain condition monitoring systems can detect spoilage before it creates the bridging and crusting conditions that prompt workers to enter bins.
 Engineering controls such as mass-flow hopper designs, vibration systems that prevent bridging, and improved aeration systems all reduce the need for human entry.

-Grain bin rescue tubes—curved aluminum panels inserted around an entrapped victim to block grain flow—have improved survival rates from approximately 25% before widespread deployment to roughly 50% today.
+Grain bin rescue tubes (curved aluminum panels inserted around an entrapped victim to block grain flow) have improved survival rates from approximately 25% before widespread deployment to roughly 50% today.
 Trained first responders equipped with these tubes have saved lives that would have been lost a decade ago.

 Yet Purdue’s annual report delivered a sobering assessment: the frequency of grain entrapment incidents shows minimal significant improvement from current prevention efforts.
-Rescue tubes save more people who get trapped, but they do not prevent entrapment in the first place.
 Monitoring technology exists but remains expensive and is rarely installed at the businesses where most incidents occur.

 The technology to save lives exists.
 Employers simply choose not to invest in it.